ppy/osu-wiki/wiki/Guides/Using_custom_hitsounds/en.md

 5. Click `Open Song Folder`.
 6. Paste your files here.

-If you're running osu! on MacOS, you may need to take a slightly different approach:
+If you are running osu! on MacOS, you may need to take a slightly different approach:

 1. Right-click on the osu! application icon and select `Show Package Contents`.
 2. Locate the Song folder of your beatmap in `drive_c -> osu! -> Songs` (sorting by `Last Modified` might be helpful).
 3. Paste your files here.

-Once the sound files are placed inside the beatmap's Song folder, they must be named appropriately in order for osu! to recongnise them as *hitsounds*.
+Once the sound files are placed inside the beatmap's folder, they must be named appropriately in order for osu! to recongnise them as *hitsounds*.

 Three basic categories of hitsounds, referred to as *samplesets*, exist in osu!: Normal (N), Soft (S), and Drum (D).
 Each sampleset can be furtherly subdivided into different sounds.
 The most common of these are the "hitnormal", "hitclap", "hitwhistle" and "hitfinish" hitsounds.
 More specialized sounds also exist, such as those that play during a slider ("sliderslide", "slidertick") or spinner ("spinnerspin").